The wandering human

 Why this project?

-With this project, we want to open up a shared investigative and critical space for the deeper and more complex narratives of Denmark’s colonial and post-colonial role in Greenland.
+With this project we want to open a common investigative and critical space for the deeper and more complex narratives about Denmark’s colonial and post-colonial role in Greenland.

 It is problematic when Danes tell Inuit history starting from Hans Egede’s arrival in 1721, skipping the story of a 4500-year-old culture and thus blocking access to understanding modern Greenlandic culture on its own terms.
-It keeps Danes in a leading role they don’t have.
+It keeps the Danes in a leading role they do not have.

-We want to open a space that dares to deconstruct this Danish self-image and start listening to something else.
+We want to open a space that dares to deconstruct this Danish self-understanding and start listening to something else.
+Collaborations

 In addition to this, we have initiated a collaboration with Falkonergården gymnasium by Tom Søgaard-Jensen, head of education and Martin Hagen Broch, history teacher, who together with students, will exchange with the project during our research and artistic process, help us with dissemination and distribution of the performance in high schools.